christopherhurt/Pioned/README.md

 - [ ] Add current random color mask on top of players
 - [ ] Objective Tracking
 - [ ] Get favicon working on server
+- [ ] Cap on total number of trees for spawn trees

 ## Ideas
 - [ ] Nighttime/daytime